Downside risk dashboard

 This measures equity price momentum over the past year.
 Higher percentiles indicate rising prices and more positive investor sentiment.

 The most common starting conditions for the equity bear markets of the past were: (1) stocks are expensive, and then (2) economic growth turned down.
 The first condition is present — stocks are historically expensive.
-The second condition is not yet present.
-Economic conditions have been impacted by the Iran war, but the magnitude of the impact has not been large enough to seriously threaten the stock market.
+There is a danger of the second condition becoming present as well, if the Iran conflict continues to weaken the global economy.